-9.200 - Electrical Service
+9.200 - Electrical Service)

-- a) All electrical cords and wiring shall be properly grounded and meet underwriter's laboratory (UL) approval for marine related service.
-No person shall make any electrical connection to any electrical outlet of the District except through the use of underwriter's laboratory (UL) approved cords and plugs, which are in good condition and repair. - b) Owner or operator may, with the express consent of the District, connect to electrical service at the moorage location subject to the following: - 1) The District specifically does not guarantee continuity of electric service to any vessel, the characteristics of any service that is provided, or the characteristics of the vessel service circuit breaker.
+a) All electrical cords and wiring shall be properly grounded and meet underwriter's laboratory (UL) approval for marine related service.
+No person shall make any electrical connection to any electrical outlet of the District

-- 2) Use of electrical service shall be at the vessel owner and its operator's own risk.
-The District shall not be liable for any damages caused or resulting from inadequate, excessive, or a surge in the electrical voltage or amperage. - 3) Vessel owner and its operator do indemnify, defend and hold the District harmless from any claims or damages arising out of or resulting from owner/operators use of electrical service. - 4) No person shall permit or suffer the drawing of more voltage or amperage than posted at the point of connection. - 5) No cords or wires shall be placed on the dock or fingers in such a manner as to cause or contribute to damage or injury to people or to facilities or property of the District. - 6) The Harbormaster has the authority to inspect for compliance and condemn any electrical connection or component in violation of this section.
+- except through the use of underwriter's laboratory (UL) approved cords and plugs, which are in good condition and repair. - b) Owner or poperator may, with the express consent of the District, connect to electrical service at the moorage location subject to the following: - 1) The Crescent City Harbor District specifically does not guarantee continuity of electric service to any vessel, the characteristics of any service that is provided, or the characteristics of the vessel service circuit breaker. - 2) Use of electrical service shall be at the vessel owner and its operator's own risk.
+The Harbor-District shall not be liable for any damages caused or resulting from inadequate, excessive, or a surge in the electrical voltage or amperage. - 3) Vessel owner and its operator do indemnify, defend and hold the Harbor District harmless from any claims or damages arising out of or resulting from owner/operators use of electrical service. - 4) No person shall permit or suffer the drawing of more voltage or amperage than posted at the point of connection. - 5) No cords or wires shall be placed on the dock or fingers in such a manner as to cause or contribute to damage or injury to people or to facilities or property of the District. - 6) All commercial fishing vessels must have an approved isolation transformer, or a galvanic isolator. - 7) The Harbormaster has the authority to inspect for compliance and condemn any electrical connection or component in violation of this section.